7 Important X (formerly Twitter) Analytics Metrics for Marketing Agencies

 • Integrate X data with metrics from other social platforms to paint a holistic picture of your client's social media ROI

-Whether you're relying solely on X's native analytics or leveraging a more advanced third-party tool, be consistent in your tracking and analysis.
-Review your data, use it to inform your content and hashtag strategies, optimize your posting times, and continually demonstrate the value you're bringing to your clients.
+Whether you're relying on X's Premium analytics, leveraging Swydo's advanced integration, or using a combination of both, be consistent in your tracking and analysis.
+Review your data regularly, use it to inform your content and posting strategies, and continually demonstrate the value you're bringing to your clients.

 X Twitter Report 01 14 2025 10 06 AM